 The categories of respondent are designed to be used in the calculation of an eNPS.
-Green: promoters (9-10 score), yellow: passives (7-8) and red: detractors (0-6 score).
+Green: promoters (9-10 score), grey: passives (7-8) and red: detractors (0-6 score).
 The eNPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Often the percentage of promoters, passives and detractors is rounded up.
 For example, if the percentage of promoters was 30,64275037369208% it would be displayed on the dashboard as 31% promoters.
 In such cases, the original percentage is used for the calculation, instead of the rounded up number, in order to maintain precision.

 Passives count towards the total number of respondents, so can push the overall net score towards 0 by diluting the proportion of promoters and detractors.
 Scores can range from -100 to 100.

 When looking to increase engagement using eNPS it is important not to pull apart the metric (e.g. “how can I turn passives into promoters?").
 Worse still is to game the system by telling employees “if you’re happy, you should score us 9 or 10”.
 The strength of eNPS is its strong prediction of behaviours (e.g. performance and retention).
 Being “happy” or giving a “good” score is a falsification of eNPS.
 “Good” in engagement terms, is not good enough.
 Falsely improving the score will not deliver the real-world benefits associated with it, and will therefore invalidate the usefulness of the data.

 We recommend focusing your improvements on the priorities that Peakon identifies for each manager, and addressing these in a way as to benefit everyone in a team.
 Tracking the resulting movements in eNPS will quickly demonstrate the effectiveness of changes.
 Another value of eNPS is that it fluctuates to a far greater extent than averages scores, enabling managers to take an iterative, test and learn, approach.